discretegames/runmany/README.md

    - Expects to appear after a Stdin Header section or another Stdin List section.
    - The section content is stripped of newlines (except one left trailing) and added to the list of successive stdin inputs to give to the languages listed in the header.
    - In this way, multiple stdin inputs may be tested without code duplication.

+The language names in the Code Header, Argv Header, and Stdin Header are always stripped of whitespace and made lowercase before checking if they match a language defined in the settings JSON.
+The special keyword `All` can be used as a language name and it will auto-expand to all the languages defined in the settings JSON.
+This is useful for giving the same argv or stdin to all programs. (todo mention how it can be changed below)

 ## Syntax Example